 4. Is it possible to find schools who will provide a more customized education while allowing my child to be surrounded by age-peers?

 Yes.
 They might be public, private, or parochial schools.
-Again, you’re going to have to do some research in your area to find the best fit.
+Again, you’ll need to do some research in your area to find the best fit.
 Additionally, take a look at acceleration policy information provided here: http://www.accelerationinstitute.org/Resources/Policy/By_State/Default.aspx.
 It will help to be informed about policies in your state, if you are going to approach a public school with your questions.
 This article presents data about state cutoff dates for kindergarten entry: http://ecs.force.com/mbdata/mbquestRT?rep=Kq1402

 5. What types of questions should we be asking when looking for schools that are the right fit and can accommodate a precocious preschooler?

 In fact, I encourage you to explore the Hoagies gifted website in general.
 It’s chock-full of information!
 See: Info about early entrance to kindergarten: http://www.hoagiesgifted.org/kindergarten.htm and the Blog Hop on acceleration (the individual stories from families are great!): http://www.hoagiesgifted.org/blog_hop_acceleration.htm